DarkMasquerader/Data-Analysis-Project-1/README.md

     - Data Visualisation: Numpy, Matplotlib
 - [Tableau](Tableau/)

+## Project Focus
+This project covers all stages of the data analysis process, with the strong points of this project being the *data collection* and *data processing* stages.

+In-depth details on these stages can be found in the [Python](Python%20Files/) directory.

+## Data Preparation and Acquisition
+The dataset used for this project is generated using data from [Steam](https://store.steampowered.com/) and [SteamCharts](https://steamcharts.com/).

+The collected data is also cleaned and transformed in preparation for subsequent data analysis.

+The script responsible for data acquisition and preparation is `Data Acquisition.py`, which can be found [here](Python%20Files/Data%20Acquisition/).

 ## Results at a Glance
 Distribution of the top 10 tags (categories) of the top 100 games.
 ![](images/Top%20Tags.png)